rogblue-os/base/README.md

 # base
-base image for modified Fedora Silverblue install for ROG laptops
+base image for modified Fedora Silverblue install

 ## How to use